OctoText/OctoText/README.md

 OctoText will also include a thumbnail of your print if <b> you have loaded [PrusaSlicer Thumbnails](https://github.com/jneilliii/OctoPrint-PrusaSlicerThumbnails) or [Cura Thumbnails](https://github.com/jneilliii/OctoPrint-UltimakerFormatPackage) plugins</b>.
-This is a change from previous OctoText revisions where OctoText was handling the thumbnails directly.
-Essentially loading these plugins allows for a better interface with Cura and less redundancy for those that already use the Prusa and Cura plugins.
-Just search for 'thumbnail' in the plugin manager.
+**This is a change from previous OctoText revisions where OctoText was handling the thumbnails directly.**
+Loading these plugins allows for a better interface with Cura and less redundancy for those that already use the Prusa and Cura plugins.
+Just search for 'thumbnail' in the plugin manager to find them.

+The thumbnail will only be sent on a print START event.

 This release also introduces retries for network outages, where messages will retry for up to 5 minutes.
 An API is introduced so other plugins can send custom messages through OctoText.
 An example plugin that shows how this works can be found
 here: [TextAPI](https://github.com/berrystephenw/OctoPrint-Textapi).

-The thumbnail will only be sent on a print START event.

-Print Pausing detection has been enhanced so that it detects "waiting for user messages" that are sent by Prusa printers on filament run out conditions.
+Print Pausing detects "waiting for user messages" that are sent by Prusa printers on filament run out conditions.

+A bug was fixed when webcams that are enabled in OctoText, but the cam isn't working (for whatever reason) OctoText didn't send any notifications.
+This has been changed so the text portion of the message is still sent along with a friendly image telling you your webcam is down.

 <img width="128" alt="OctoText" src="assets/img/iconfinder_13_1236350.png">
 <p>